AIS-Bonn/opt_control/README.md

 Should the jerk of faster axes be reduced to synchronize with the slowest axis?
 When b_sync_V, b_sync_A, and b_sync_J are switched on (and b_sync_W switched off), the trajectory with the smallest deviation from the time-optimal trajectory is chosen.
 This feature is currently not functional.

 ### b_sync_W
 Should all axes be synchronized by waiting?
 This means that faster axes wait before starting or after finishing at the waypoint for the slowest axis.
-This only works when waypoint velocity and acceleration is zero of either the start- or target waypoint.
-This setting superceeds b_sync_V and b_sync_A, since it is computationally much cheaper.
-So when b_sync_W is true, the settings of b_sync_V and b_sync_A are ignored and it is synchronized by waiting.
+This only works when velocity and acceleration of either the start- or target state is zero.
+This setting superceeds b_sync_V, b_sync_A, and b_sync_J, since it is computationally much cheaper.
+So when b_sync_W is true, the settings of b_sync_V, b_sync_A, and b_sync_J are ignored and it is synchronized by waiting.
 This setting however results in non-straight multidimensional trajectories.

 ### b_rotate
 Rotate the axes so that the x-axis points into the direction of movement between waypoints.
 This only works with more than one axis.
 Considering a 3-dimensional trajectory (x,y,z), the coordinate system is rotated about the z-axis.